David-Durst/embeddedHaskellAetherling/theory/Clock_Calculus.md

 Unlike in the `TSeq n v` type signatures, there are no nested sequences.

 # Operator Clock Patterns
-Aetherling must assign a clock calculus signature to each operator.
+Aetherling must assign a **clock signature** to each operator that specifies the order of valid and invalid clocks.
-The type signature is of the form `op :: t -> t' :c: ct -> ct'` where `t` and `t'` are the space-time IR types and `ct` and `ct'` are of clock types.
+The clock signature is of the form `op :: t -> t' :c: ct -> ct'` where `t` and `t'` are the space-time IR types and `ct` and `ct'` are of clock types.

 ## Space-Time IR Valid And Invalid Clock Count
-Before giving the clock calculus signature of the space-time operators, I'm to introduce `default_clock_pattern` function.
+Before giving the clock signatures of the space-time operators, I'm going to introduce `default_clock_pattern` function.
 It provides a default clock pattern for a space-time IR type.
 This is a simple way to determine the flattened clock cycle pattern for operators such as `Up_1d_t` with potentially nested types.
 The functions already defined in [the basic document](Basic.md) are insufficient to describe the clock pattern for operators such as `Up_1d_t :: TSeq 1 (n+v-1) t -> TSeq n v t` when `t` is a nested type.